lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 -->

 # Introduction

 Life Science has entered the big-data age; we have an unprecedented detailed view on the storage and processing of information within biological systems.
 This view is possible due to the ever decreasing prices of sequencing of DNA, RNA and protein.
 Consequently, biologist are challenged less with acquiring data and more with its organising, processing and interpreting.
 Phylogenetics is one answer to that challenge.
-Phylogenetics organises sequences by their hypothesised evolution: in phylogenetic trees.
+Phylogenetics organises sequences by their inferred evolution: in phylogenetic trees.
-Afterall, how does anything in biology make sense except in the light of evolution.
+After all, how does anything in biology make sense except in the light of evolution.

 This chapter accompanies a practical workflow to infer phylogenetic trees.
 It is an interactive document on GitHub which I made and used during my PhD and may be used and improved by others as well.
-This work does not try to sumarise the background needed to propperly read trees and collect data as @VanHooff2019, nor does it summarise recent technological advantages in the field as @Kapli2020.
+This work does not try to summarise the background needed to properly read trees and collect data as @VanHooff2019 does, nor does it summarise recent technological advantages in the field as @Kapli2020.
 Hence, consider these two works as essential reading before bringing this workflow into practice.
-I do include a basic introduction of phylogeny: the bare minimum to understand the design choices made and use cases examplified.
+I do include a basic introduction of phylogeny: the bare minimum to understand the design choices made and use cases exemplified.

-With my phylogeny workflow, I aim to provide a practical guide aiding novice users in making phylogenies.
+With my phylogeny workflow, I aim to provide a practical guide aiding novice users in making phylogenies with state-of-the-art tools.
 In this document I summarise the workflow, the choices I made in designing it, and examples of its implementation.
-The workflow itself, may be considered similar to @Hall2013, who presents a step by step guide for infering phylogeny in MEGA5.
+The workflow itself, may be considered similar to @Hall2013, who presents a step by step guide for inferring phylogeny in MEGA5.
-This work differentiates itself by using commandline tools only, emphasising documentation of intermediate files, and using only open source algorithms.
+This work differentiates itself by using command line (CML) tools only, emphasising documentation of intermediate files, and using only open source algorithms.
-By using the Command Line tools (CML), I aim to circumvent limitations of other existing all-in-one or web based solutions.
+By using CML tools , I aim to circumvent limitations of other existing all-in-one or web based solutions.
 This presents a steeper learning curve for a novice user, but increased freedom to implement any other tool of choice and to log and share analyses with peers via Git or other means.
 The workflow is openly available online and I have documented my use of it on GitHub and Zenodo, as summarised  here in the 'Use cases' section.
-Via this route I aim to inspire other reseachers to also make their analyses more reproducible and share their code towards more reproducible research.
+Via this route I aim to inspire other researchers to also make their analyses more reproducible and share their code towards more reproducible research.

 ## Key concepts in Phylogeny

 In principle, two types of phylogenetic trees exist: gene trees, and species trees.
 These will remain hypothetical for one can not observe how proteins or species have evolved in the past.
 Gene trees depict the hypothetical pattern in which several sequences are related to each other.